sonyarianto/imaginative-go/README.md

 #### Note 1
 To clean containers (stop and remove), clean network (remove), pull, build (with no cache) and bring up all containers you can type like below
 ```
-docker-compose down && docker-compose pull && docker-compose build --no-cache && docker-compose up -d --build --force-recreate
+sudo docker-compose down && sudo docker-compose pull && sudo docker-compose build --no-cache && sudo docker-compose up -d --build --force-recreate
 ```
 Above command will make sure you will get create and run fresh all containers needed to run Imaginative Go web project.
 This is useful after you are doing `git pull` on Imaginative Go repository.

 #### Note 2
-You can access the MySQL table using Adminer, go to this address
+You can access the MySQL table using Adminer container that available on the following address.
 ```
 http://localhost:8989
 ```